 No concentration option

 This option is meant to open the possibility of majoring in INST but not declaring a specific concentration.
 The INST core courses listed above are required then at least 15 hours of 3000-4000 level international studies coursework that is designed in coordination with the academic advisors must be completed.
-In the last semester before graduation, students must complete the e-portfolio requirements.
+Students must complete the e-portfolio requirements during their last semester.